satadisha/collective-EMD-framework/Readme.md

 ## For BERTweet instantiated framework:

-Execute the notebook *BERTweet_CollectiveEMD* in the folder *BERTweet_CollectiveEMD*.
+Execute the notebook *BERTweet_CollectiveEMD.ipynb* in the folder *BERTweet_CollectiveEMD*.
 Instructions provided next to cells in the Notebook.
 Do not run cells marked as *not reqd to run*!

 ## For Aguilar et al. instantiated framework:

-Execute the notebook *Gaguilar_CollectiveEMD* in the folder *Aguilar_CollectiveEMD*.
+Execute the notebook *Gaguilar_CollectiveEMD.ipynb* in the folder *Aguilar_CollectiveEMD*.
 Instructions provided next to cells in the Notebook.
 Do not run cells marked as *not reqd to run*!

 ~ Satadisha